The State of AI Agent Incidents (2026): Failures, Costs, and Mitigation Lessons

 Category A: Cost Explosions

 Agents that spend more than expected — through loops, retries, fan-out, or scope creep.
-These are pattern-based scenarios (⚙️) constructed from real failure modes — see Categories B and C for externally documented incidents from named companies and security researchers.
+These are constructed scenarios based on recurring failure modes; see Categories B and C for externally documented incidents from named companies and security researchers.

 | Detail | |